Valid-Eval/activegraph-rspec/README.md

         it { is_expected.to define_property :general }
         it { is_expected.to define_property :string, :String }
         it { is_expected.to define_property :boolean, :Boolean }
-        it { is_expected.to define_property :boolean, :'Neo4j::Shared::Boolean' }
+        it { is_expected.to define_property :boolean, :'ActiveGraph::Shared::Boolean' }
 - Relationships

         it { is_expected.to have_many(:comments) }